xandernesta/odin-members-only/README.md

 ### Setting up environment variables

-- Rename `.env.example` files located in `client` and `server` directories to `.env`.
 - Populate `.env` located in server with the following environment variables:
   - `PORT`: Your node server will run on this port.
 Default is 3001.
 If you want to use a different port, make sure to update it in client's `.env` file.
   - `NODE_ENV`: Default is `development`.
-  - `DB_URL`: Update the placeholders with your running MongoDB instance's data.
+  - `MONGODB_URI`: Update the placeholders with your running MongoDB instance's data.
-  - `JWT_SECRET`: A string that will be used to sign JWT tokens.
-Make sure it's hard and complicated enough to guess.
-  - `MEMBERSHIP_CODE`: The secret code you want user to enter to get membership.
+  - `SECRET_MEMBER_PASSWORD`: The secret code you want users to enter in order to be come a secret club member.
-  - `ADMIN_CODE`: The secret code you want user to enter to get.
+  - `ADMIN_PASSWORD`: The secret code you want users to enter in order to become an Admin and be able to delete posts.
 - Update the environment variables and save the file.

 ### Starting the application